Bulbs:

 Q – How do I keep my Christmas tree fresh?

 A – Make a fresh cut on the bottom of the trunk immediately before placing it in the tree stand filled with water.
 This means to cut off a whole cross-section of trunk to open up the tree’s vascular system, so it can draw water up into the needles.
 Also, use a product such as Prolong added to the water to keep it fresh.
-If you are able to spray the tree with Wilt-stop, that will help (spray outdoors under natural light for best results, but the temperature needs to be above 40 degress to use this product).
+If you are able to spray the tree with Wilt-stop, that will help (spray outdoors under natural light for best results, but the temperature needs to be above 40 degrees to use this product).

 Q – How long can I keep a live Christmas tree inside my home?
 What else do I need to know about it?